FIRST ALERT FORECAST: Cooler and breezy for the weekend!

-TUCSON, AZ (Tucson News Now) - Cool mornings and mild afternoons expected to continue through the next seven days with winds picking up this weekend.
+TUCSON, AZ (Tucson News Now) - Cool mornings and mild afternoons expected to continue through the next several days with winds picking up this weekend.

 FRIDAY: Sunny with highs in the mid 70s.
 Breezy.